mimblewimble/grin-rfcs/text/0000-compact-slates.md

 *  The `payment_proof` struct is renamed to `proof`
 *  The `feat_args` struct is added, which may be populated for non-Plain kernels
 * `proof` may be omitted from the slate if it is None (null),
-* `offset` is added, which may be optionally included during S3 and I3 to ensure the transaction can be re-built entirely from the slate information.
-Used for delayed transaction posting.
+* `offset` is added, which keeps track of the running offset total as it's modified by the participants

 #### Participant Data (`sigs`)